 It is a combination of an EMTN issue and a derivative enabling the conversion of the cash flows generated by the EMTN.
+For example, if the issuer floats an EMTN that have flows generated by the EMTN.
 For example, if the issuer floats an EMTN that pays EURIBOR/SOFR + spread, and simultaneously enters into a SOFR/fixed-rate swap over the same period, it obtains the equivalent of a fixed-rate financing, while the investor obtains a floating-rate investment.
 These structured EMTNs may be subscribed by investment funds seeking to offer their clients personalised products that meet their specific needs in view of their risk profiles.